[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 1987:

 Undated catalogue with Barry Venison on the cover.
 This was the last catalogue to feature the old green stadium.
 The accessory range was at 61214, and was still fairly large.
-However, there were only two box sets, with the International having been dropped.
+However, there were now only two box sets, with the International having been dropped.
 Team colours were at 652 (but only 169 were available).
 There was also a double page spread for the Club Colours painting range.
 The only time this appeared.
 The accessories were shown in the "green logo" boxes.

 1988: Another undated catalogue.
 Much of the layout was the same as the 1987 catalogue, but the new Stadium was now in use, taking the accessories to 61218.
 The Grandstand Edition had been added, Club Colours dropped, and the number range was up to at 677.
 The accessories switched to "red logo" boxes.

-1989: This one advertised the new Italia '90 stuff, but is pre-World Cup from 1989.
+1989: This one advertised the new Italia '90 stuff, but is pre-World Cup and from 1989.
 Note the contrast between the stadiums on this cover and 1986.
 The accessories were still in the red logo boxes, which is why the Italia '90 items are sometimes found in these.
 The European Goals were replaced by the Italia 90 ones, and the Italia 90 balls replaced the yellow Tangos.
 The Italia '90 pitch was added, and the 61211 goalkeepers dropped.
 Team numbers reached 694.
 The box sets were the same three as the year before, so the 1986 boxed World Cup set (but with an Italia '90 sticker) was the one available.

 1990: This is the only catalogue where the teams were not laid out in numerical order.
 Here they were divided into countries, so there are many repetitions.
 The country lists were not complete in any case, e.g. a look at Scotland shows that both Airdrie and Hamilton are missing.
 Some of the missing sides were laid out across the top of the team index pages.
 The list itself reached 712, with 164 (I think) to purchase.
 The accessory range was unchanged, and there was a two page spread of Super teams.
 The Italia '90 box set switched to the 1990s version with flip up lid.